krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 </div>

-Please note, the meaning of $(m-l)$ in the right subtree root index is "the number of nodes in the left subtree", which is suggested to be understood in conjunction with the diagram below.
+Please note, the meaning of $(m-l)$ in the right subtree root index is "the number of nodes in the left subtree", which is suggested to be understood in conjunction with Figure 12-7.

 ![Indexes of the root node and left and right subtrees](build_binary_tree_problem.assets/build_tree_division_pointers.png){ class="animation-figure" }